 VAWA recognizes the complicated situation of women in relation to immigration.
 Female immigrants are more likely to work in the informal market as domestic workers or caretakers and less able to assert their rights.
 They are also more likely to be brought to the United States through human trafficking networks.
 Both legal and unauthorized immigrant women may face challenges related to domestic violence, especially if their immigration status depends on an abusive spouse.
 VAWA’s access to immigration allows these women to seek refuge from those who may be using immigration status as a means of controlling or harming them.

 Should I Hire a Lawyer?

 Hiring a lawyer would be extremely helpful in navigating the complex legal pathways to obtaining citizenship through VAWA.
 Without any delays, this process can be completed within the span of a year, however, in some cases these cases can stretch to take multiple years to complete.
 For a quicker and easier application process, it is highly recommended to get a lawyer’s assistance.

-We proudly represent English, Spanish, Portuguese, Mandarin, & Cantonese speakers throughout New Haven County, including Danbury, Norwalk, and Waterbury.
+We proudly represent English, Spanish, and Portuguese speakers throughout New Haven County, including Danbury, Norwalk, and Waterbury.